Cuba entry requirements for Estonia passport holders

 |---|---|

-| Tourist eVisa (single entry)Required for Estonian passport holders; apply online before travel. | ~$85 USD (€78) |
+| Tourist eVisa (single entry)Required for Estonian passport holders.
+Apply online before travel. | ~$85 USD (€78) |

-| Tourist eVisa (multiple entry)Allows multiple entries within validity period. | ~$150 USD (€138) |
+| Tourist eVisa (multiple entry)Allows multiple entries within 90 days.
+Check eligibility. | ~$150 USD (€138) |

-| Stay extension feeExtensions possible at immigration offices; subject to approval. | ~$25 USD (€23) per month |
+| Stay extension feePossible at immigration offices for up to 30 days, subject to approval. | ~$25 USD (€23) |

 Common reasons for entry denial